 Read the full article for it truly makes for an interesting read.

 And in the Good old USA once again top newspapers and media outlets attempt to portray this king of crooks as a good man who was wronged.
-Most of those chaps that have been sent to the gulags deserved it.
 Again Google the right subject and you will be amazed and what you will stumble upon.
 Then all you have to is a little research.
-The problem is that most people are so brain dead they cannot even make an effort to try to find out if there is another side to the story, even when they have found that these so-called good sources have lied to them in the past.
-This is Pavlovian training at its best; they want instant gratification even if it means that the satisfaction is short-lived and, in the long run, provides them with a mega dose of pain and suffering.
+The problem is that most people are brainwashed they cannot even make an effort to try to find out if there is another side to the story, even when they have found that these so-called good sources have lied to them in the past.
+This is Pavlovian training at its best; they want instant gratification even if it means that the satisfaction is short-lived and, in the long run, provides them with a mega-dose of pain and suffering.

 We always stated that selfishness was good and that being a Good Samaritan was akin to be a corpse eventually.
 The idea behind this is simple.
 The term greed is used regarding looking after yourself first, and not going out and being vindictive For example, the word team player is retarded.
 How can you be a team player if you do not know how to be a good solo, player?
 So they ask you to be a good team, player.
 This is not possible because first, you need to know yourself before you attempt to work with others and try to gauge what their needs are.